ethereum-alarm-clock/ethereum-alarm-clock/README.md

 # Ethereum Alarm Clock

-Schedule function calls to occur at a specified block sometime in the future.
+Alarm allows scheduling of function calls on a contract at a specified block in the future.

 ## QuickStart